BradleyCurtisDev/ToolsAndProduction/Week 5/PublicAPI.md

 ## Setting It Up

-First I installed Sphinx and a theme called Read the Docs, which makes the site look professional.
+I installed Sphinx and a theme called Read the Docs, which makes the site look professional.

 ```
 py -m pip install sphinx sphinx-rtd-theme